williamlines/CV/README.md

 - High-pressure customer facing environment demanding clear communication with customers and coworkers.
 - Having to perform tasks quickly and to a high standard while effectively managing time.
 - Trusted with opening and closing duties and running the bar alone.
+- Attention to detail when fulfilling an order to deliver a pleasant customer experience.
+- Adapting to fill multiple roles when the situation demands, for example waiting on a table when a server is not available.

 ## Skills